CloudCompare/CloudComPy/sphinxDoc/index.rst

-CloudComPy: a Python interface for CloudCompare
+cloudComPy: a Python interface for CloudCompare
 ###############################################

 .. toctree::